bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 There are plenty of other pseudo-classes and some of them are more popular than others.

-You\'re encouraged to follow your own style and explore the creative possibilities that pseudo-classes offer.
+You&apos;re encouraged to follow your own style and explore the creative possibilities that pseudo-classes offer.

 Pseudo-elements